Analysis - Under fire, Venezuela's Maduro vows new graft crackdown

 "I feel deeply ashamed at today's session," said one prominent opposition leader, Julio Borges.
 "But today's debate gives us more strength to fight for a different country."

-Maduro's anti-corruption drive has so far snared several senior officials at state-run institutions, including the tax boss at La Guaira port and several people charged with embezzling $84 million (54 million pounds) from a China-financed development fund that was already notable for its lack of transparency.
+Maduro's anti-corruption drive has so far snared several senior officials at state-run institutions, including the tax boss at La Guaira port and several people charged with embezzling $84 million from a China-financed development fund that was already notable for its lack of transparency.

 Fifty people have been arrested in the last two weeks alone.